Realpolitik

 Introduction

-In the realm of international relations, Realpolitik plays a pivotal role, representing a pragmatic, often unsentimental approach to politics where power and national interests take precedence over ideology or ethics.
+In the realm of International Relations, Realpolitik plays a pivotal role, representing a pragmatic, often unsentimental approach to politics where power and national interests take precedence over ideology or ethics.
 Originating from German political theory, Realpolitik has shaped the strategies and actions of many states, particularly in competitive global environments.
 This article examines Realpolitik’s foundations, principles, and implications, exploring its historical development, key examples, and continuing relevance in contemporary geopolitics.

 Historical Foundations of Realpolitik